adomokos/light-service/README.md

 LightService::Configuration.logger = Logger.new(STDOUT)
 ```

-You can turn of the logger by setting it to nil or `/dev/null`.
+You can turn off the logger by setting it to nil or `/dev/null`.

 ```ruby
 LightService::Configuration.logger = Logger.new('/dev/null')